Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 While a muffler delete might not be break-the-bank costly, it’s unlawful.
 As such, you won’t be doing it on any road car.

 You could choose to install one on your farm vehicle or racecar, but, in the end, it won’t make much difference.
-There are far more worthwhile modifications you should spend your time and money on.
+There are far more advantageous modifications you should spend your time and money on.